 What to Pack

-As with most vintage scooter rallies, CNP participants should pack their best jeans or pants, comfortable shoes, select t-shirts, riding jackets, gloves, and helmets.
-Due to its location near Los Angeles, you may want to channel your inner fashionista and step it up for this event.
-Think old-school Mod with a hint of Ska, and bust out your favorite Fred Perry, Pringle, or Ben Sherman threads.
+As with most vintage scooter rallies, CNP attendees should pack their best jeans or pants, comfortable shoes, t-shirts, riding jackets, gloves, and helmets.
+For evening dress, think old-school Mod with a hint of Ska, and bust out your favorite Fred Perry shirt or A-line dress.
+Anything goes, really!

 Where to Eat and Drink